Statements from X-BOW® users

 With feedback like ‘amazing experience’ and’ 'I’ll never again work on any other type of vessel in winter’ being stated by crews on X-BOW® vessels, it is hard to ignore the impact this hull innovation has had since it first appeared in 2005.

-The X-BOW® not only ranks as one of the most visual representations of forward-thinking in ship design but also as one of the most functional.
-The X-BOW vessels in operation or under construction range from expedition cruise vessels for polar voyages to flexible, efficient and nimble offshore wind service vessels or the powerful workhorses found in the offshore oil & gas segment.
-Recently, the X-BOW has also been implemented in segments such as yachting and fisheries.
+The X-BOW® not only ranks as one of the most visual representations of forward-thinking in ship design and one of the most functional.
+The X-BOW vessels in operation or under construction range from expedition cruise vessels for polar voyages to flexible, efficient, agile offshore wind service vessels or powerful workhorses in the offshore oil & gas segment.
+The X-BOW has recently been implemented in segments such as yachting and fisheries.

 The X-BOW is renowned for its seakeeping capabilities in rough seas.

-Feedback from different vessel operators praises the smoothness of the X-BOW design in heavy seas.
+Different vessel operators' feedback praises the X-BOW design's smoothness in heavy seas.
 It’s even been described as a ride of luxury.

 Captain on the PSV 'NAO Prosper'.

-The X-BOW® eliminates slamming from head sea, and noise and vibrations are minimized, keeping up comfort even in harsh conditions.
+The X-BOW® eliminates slamming from head sea, minimising noise and vibrations, and keeping comfort even in harsh conditions.
 It allows the work to continue undisturbed.